 Larry Harrington (Doctor of Jurisprudence, Vanderbilt School of Law) was appointed by the White House as U.S. Executive Director of the Inter-American Development Bank from 1995 until December of 2001.
 After this he was based in Mexico where he served as the U.S. Representative of the Inter-American Development Bank from 2004 to 2008.
 He also represented the U.S. on the board of the Inter-American Investment Corporation and the Donors Committee of the Multilateral Investment Fund, both of which promote private sector investment in the countries of Latin America and the Caribbean.

 Michael LaRosa (Ph.D., University of Miami, Coral Gables, FL) is Associate Professor of History at Rhodes College, Memphis.
 He has worked at Rhodes since 1995.
 At Miami, he studied with the Peruvianist Steve Stein and the late Brazilianist Robert M.Levine.
 LaRosa focuses on the history of contemporary Colombia; he has worked as visiting professor at several universities in Bogotá, twice under the auspices of the J. William Fulbright program.
 His most recent publication, a co-authored text with the Colombian historian Germán R. Mejía is titled Colombia: A Concise Contemporary History which released in a second edition in 2017.
 In Colombia, the book published as Historia concisa de Colombia with Penguin/Random House the same year.

-Stephen D.Morris (Ph.D., Political Science, University of Arizona) is Professor and Chair of Political Science at Middle Tennessee State University.
+Stephen D.Morris (Ph.D., Political Science, University of Arizona) is Professor of Political Science at Middle Tennessee State University.
 From 1989-2009, he directed the international studies program at the University of South Alabama.
 He is the author of Political Corruption in Mexico: The Impact of Democratization, Gringolandia: Mexican Identity and Perceptions of the U.S., Political Reformism in Mexico, and Corruption and Politics in Mexico, and coeditor with Charles Blake of Corruption and Democracy in Latin America and Corruption and Politics in Latin America.
 He is currently working on a comparative study of political corruption in Mexico and the United States.